 The Bachelors of Science degree in Radiation Therapy is a full time program.
 It is intended for Radiographers who seek additional specialization.
-The program is also open to other qualified applicants in the nursing or allied health fields.
-There are two ways to apply for the program: The program is 21 months (7 quarters) long for Radiographers who seek additional specialization.
-The application window is January 1 to March 31 for a fall start.
-Upon successful completion of the program, both groups of students are eligible to sit for their ARRT Radiation Therapy board exam.
+The program is 21 months (7 quarters) long.
+The application window is October 1 to April 1 for a fall start.
+Upon successful completion of this track, students are eligible to sit for their ARRT Radiation Therapy board exam.

 Program Length21 months (7 quarters)